 As student psychologists we also offer Outdoor Psychology.
 If you want, you can have conversations outside while walking with Sanne.

 Janne de Kan

 Janne de Kan works in our team of psychologists as a Prevention Psychologist.
-In this (new) position she is going to develop and implement prevention activities to support students and their mental well-being.
+In this position she is going to develop and implement prevention activities to support students and their mental well-being.
 Janne studied Health Psychology at the University of Twente in Enschede and she has gained experience both in a commercial setting and in an educational setting.
 In the team of psychologists she gives different kinds of workshops, among which ‘Mindful coping with stress’.
 She does also 1-on-1 consultation and is one of the counsellors of BOOST/X. She uses techniques of Mindfulness and Acceptance and commitment therapy (ACT).

 Michelle Massink graduated in 2019.
 She acquired her MSc. in Clinical Psychology at the Universiteit van Amsterdam and she has also been trained as a psychological-trainer.
 Michelle worked as a psychologist at the Vrije Universiteit Amsterdam and in February 2020 she started working as a psychologist at TU Delft.
 Michelle works according to the principles of Cognitive Behavioural Therapy and Rational-Emotive Therapy.